openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 9: Minimum Run Time

 Minimum Run Time
-Sets the Minimum Run Time (MRT) delay before a heating/cooling cycle can turn off Values in the range 3 to 9 may be set.
+<p&gtSets the Minimum Run Time (MRT) delay before a heating/cooling cycle can turn off</p&gt
+Values in the range 3 to 9 may be set.

 The manufacturer defined default value is ```3```.